karfau/as3-depending/README.md

 To solve this, there exist many "dependency injection libraries / frameworks".

 Most of them use metadata tags as a (second but explicit) way to **communicate** the dependencies (to the framework).
-By using the utility classes that are available in AS3 to do something like reflection, they detact those *"annotations"* (at runtime) and try to **create** and / or **resolve** those dependencies.
+By using the utility classes that are available in AS3 to do something like reflection, they detect those *"annotations"* (at runtime) and try to **create** and / or **resolve** those dependencies.

-As they don't know anything about the application code, they have some configuration or mapping phase, where the application **defines** how to resolve those dependencies.
+As they don't know anything about the application code, they have some configuration or mapping phase, where the application **specifies** how to resolve those dependencies.

 One nice example of how this can look like is [DawnInjections](https://github.com/sammyt/dawn/wiki/DawnInjections).